stephenlynch-ops/Code-Cracker/README.md

 This section is a table that is populated as the user completes / or not, levels.
 Their name and the level they reached is passed to this table and the data is allocated a new tabl row.

-This table is not sorted by design.
-The user is playing against themselves and so this is only for game history.
+This table is setup to sort the scores and have them running in descending order.

+The table also has a function that trims the rows so only the top 5 scores are shown.